Tasiusaq, Kujalleq: Transportation

 Tasiusaq Heliport operates year-round, linking Tasiusaq with Narsarsuaq Airport and, indirectly, with the rest of Greenland and Europe.

 Tasiusaq is not connected to any other place via roads.
 Fairly well trodden hiking trails lead north and west from the town, but for any motorized transportation terrain vehicles are needed.

 Geography and climate

-The settlement lies in a strait connecting the Disko Fjord with the Tasiusaq Bay.
+The settlement is in the Tasermiut Fjord.
 Due to its favourable location the area has a remarkably mild climate.
 The Saputit and Saputit Tasia sheep farms even have minor forms of agriculture.

 Further, the nature reserve of Qinngua Valley at nearby Tasersuaq Lake is considered the place with the only natural forest in Greenland; while the forest is only a few acres in size, the sub-arctic willow and birch trees that usually only reach a height of a few centimeters can reach a height of several meters in the valley.

 Population

 Most towns and settlements in southern Greenland exhibit negative growth patterns over the last two decades, with many settlements rapidly depopulating.
-The population of Tasiusaq has decreased by 14 percent relative to the 1990 levels, and over 6 percent relative to the 2000 levels.
+The population of Tasiusaq has decreased by 66% from 1977 (122) to 2025 (42).